J. Cole discography

 In addition to his fourth album, Cole released three singles in 2016: "Love Yourz", "Everybody Dies", and "False Prophets".
-His album 4 Your Eyez Only was released on the second anniversary of 2014 Forest Hill Drive.
+His album, 4 Your Eyez Only, was released on the second anniversary of 2014 Forest Hill Drive.
 4 Your Eyez Only was certified gold before it debuted at number one on the Billboard 200, despite having no singles upon release.
 "Deja Vu" was later given a single release after peaking at number 7 on the Hot 100.
-J. Cole's fifth album KOD was also commercial success, as both the album and its individual tracks broke numerous streaming and chart placement records.
-J. Cole became the first musician ever to debut three new songs inside the top 10 on the Billboard Hot 100.
+J. Cole's fifth album, KOD, was also a commercial success, as both the album and its individual tracks broke numerous streaming and chart placement records.
+J. Cole became the first musician ever to debut three new songs in the top 10 on the Billboard Hot 100.
 As a result of sales and streaming figures, he was the first recording artist to have a trio of tracks open inside the uppermost tier at the same time, with "ATM", "Kevin's Heart", and "KOD".
 Cole also managed to tie with the Beatles in simultaneously having six positions in the top 20 on the Hot 100 chart, a record that the rock band had previously held for 54 years.